kristofer-astro/cordle-chan/README.md

 # wordle
-New York Times' game "Wordle" coded in python
+New York Times' game ["Wordle"](https://www.nytimes.com/games/wordle/index.html) coded in python

+Might also make hard mode some time later in the future :3